oh-facts/y3k-8/STYLE.md

 ### 8
 - if I can tell what your code is doing by skimming at names of variables / functions its calling, it is appropriately commented.
 If not, put in the bare minimum to fill in those gaps.
 - Use note(name) or todo(name) to annotate as appropriate
 - always mention unhandled edge cases / bugs / quirks / something misc that could be helpful to the next programmer that works on the code.
+Heck, if you were stumped by a problem while implementing it, share why you did what.

 ### 9 - 14 (not relevant / covered elsewhere)